raghad-smth/Back-End-Env-Setup-Task-/README.md

   * Java 21
   * Spring Boot Extension Pack (Spring Tools)
   * Created the Spring structuer (since VS code doesn't create it)
+* MySQL was already installed and configure, and XAMPP won't be needed since am using Java not PHP.
 * **API Testing Tool:** Postman

 ---